 If you’ve got a 50p coin, its legal tender value is worth at least 50p.

-However, there are things that can make a coin far more expensive:
+However, there are things that can make a coin far more valuable:

-- Is it a rare coin?
-How many were created and put into circulation?
+- How many were created and put into circulation?

 - What is the coin’s condition?
 Is it shiny and look new, or does it have scratches and appear dirty?